 Schedule time to unitask: if you know you have an important project or a big decision, schedule an exclusive time to devote all of your attention to that one task.

 Choose the right time of day to unitask: Pick a time when you’ll have the fewest distractions, or work on it over the weekend.
 Sometimes you can accomplish a task that might take you the entire workday to do, in an hour on a Sunday.

 Allocate a specific amount of time: When people first take up meditation, they often become frustrated that they can’t still the mind and focus their concentration for very long.
 Meditation teachers often recommend that you schedule just a short amount of time, like 5 minutes, it might make it look less daunting.

-Disconnect: turn off e-mail, phones, whatsapp , etc. for a period that you’re unitasking.
+Disconnect: turn off an e-mail, phones, Whatsapp, etc. for a period that you’re unitasking.
 If you can’t

 disconnect completely, silence your devices and disable notifications.
 You can also set your phone to go directly to voicemail or set up an auto-reply on your e-mail to let people know when you’ll be available again, and how they can reach you or a colleague in the case of an emergency.